 The launch of San José’s CCE program allows the city to thoughtfully develop clean-energy options that offer positive benefits to every member of the community, including the creation of more than one hundred clean energy jobs.
 To support this work, SJCE and the City of San José will partner with FUSE Corps to host an executive-level fellow for one year, who will take the lead in developing a roadmap of clean energy customer programs that the SJCE will ultimately fund to benefit the residents of San Jose.

-Project Summary & Potential deliverables
+Project Summary & Potential Deliverables

 The following provides a general overview of the proposed fellowship project.
 This project summary and the potential deliverables that follow will be collaboratively revisited by the host agency, the fellow, and FUSE staff during the first few months of the fellowship, after which a revised scope of work will be developed and agreed upon by the FUSE Fellow and the host agency.

-Starting in September 2018, it is proposed the FUSE Fellow will actively collaborate with the SJCE, its advisory commission and key stakeholders, in both the public and private sectors, to define goals and evaluate the value of appropriate clean energy customer programs.
+Starting in September 2018, it is proposed the FUSE Fellow will actively collaborate with the SJCE, its advisory commission, and key stakeholders, in both the public and private sectors, to define goals and evaluate the value of appropriate clean energy customer programs.
 The fellow will foster relationships with the San José City Council, tech companies like Google and Microsoft as well as community and neighborhood groups to gather user based feedback to determine which incentive programs will be most valuable to SJCE’s customers and community.

-Along with emotional intelligence and sound business and community-relation skills, the FUSE Fellow should be both detail oriented and a big-picture thinker, and possess and understand the renewable energy options and challenges that exist in both the public and private energy sectors.
+Along with emotional intelligence and sound business and community-relations skills, the FUSE Fellow should be both detail-oriented and a big-picture thinker, and possess and understand the renewable energy options and challenges that exist in both the public and private energy sectors.
 Equal parts analyst and relationship builder, the ideal candidate is a leader who can take point on vetting and assessing a multitude of ideas from businesses, public-sector stakeholders, and individual community members to identify viable clean energy customer programs to meet the SJCE’s goals and set the CCE program up for long-term success.

 By partnering with the community and generating excitement about the benefits of the CCE program for the City of San José, the FUSE Fellow will effectively bring stakeholders along while thoroughly giving all proposed options equal consideration before developing a cost-benefit analysis of the clean energy customer programs stakeholders wish to pursue.
 In pursuit of setting the SJCE up to begin implementing the proposed recommendations in late 2019, the FUSE Fellow will ultimately create a set of deliverables describing the most comprehensive clean-energy benefits for the community as a whole.